 The table below lists the competences and of the knowledge, understanding and proficiencies (KUPs) for this course in the sequence that they are listed in table A-IV/2 of the STCW Code and in table 47-1 of the Radio Regulations.

 The trainees who successfully complete the training course should be able to demonstrate their competence, including to efficiently operate the GMDSS equipment required to be fitted on ships navigating in sea areas A1, A2, A3 or A4 and to have primary responsibility to undertake radio communications during distress-, urgency-, safety incidents and for general radiocommunication purposes.
-Given the adverse impact of false Distress alerts that might sometimes occur in large numbers in the GMDSS, training will also be provided in techniques to avoid the unintentional transmission of Distress alerts and the procedures to use in order
+Given the adverse impact of false Distress alerts that might sometimes occur in large numbers in the GMDSS, training will also be provided in techniques to avoid the unintentional transmission of Distress alerts and the procedures to use in order to cancel such inadvertent transmissions.

 The course outline should be read in conjunction with part D (Instructor manual) and the compendium for further detailed guidance.